telerik/ajax-docs/api/server/Telerik.Web.UI/RadEditor.md

 ###  LoadDocxContent

-This method is used to convert Markdown content to DOCX and loadit in RadEditor.
+This method is used to convert DOCX content to HTML and load it in RadEditor.

 #### Parameters

 #### docxText `System.String`

-A String object holding the DOCX content to be transformed and loaded.
+A String object in ASCII encoding holding the DOCX content to be transformed and loaded.

 #### Returns